 Pre-poo: Aloe Vera juice can be used as a pre-shampoo treatment to reduce dandruff buildup.
 The enzymes in the Aloe Vera destroy the excessive dead skin cells and fungus that lead to dandruff and also help in balancing the hair pH leaving the hair moisturized.
 Mix Aloe Vera juice and your favourite pre-poo oil such as Olive or Coconut Oil.
 Apply this mixture to your scalp and along the hair strands, massage, cover it with a plastic cap for added heat and leave it in for 30-45 minutes before shampooing.
 Applying a pre-poo before shampoo is a good way to prevent the hair from breakage that can occur during washday.
 You can also wash your hair without a shampoo when using this and rinse it with water.

-Regular use of this homemade Aloe vera mist is very beneficial to take your dry and damaged hair to healthy, shiny and dandruff-free hair.
+Regular use of this homemade Aloe vera mist is very beneficial to take your hair from dry and damaged to healthy, shiny and dandruff-free hair.

 That said, keep in mind that even though Aloe Vera juice may be an all-natural product, you might have allergies or an unpleasant reaction to it.
 Therefore, to err on the side of caution, it is best to do a patch test on your wrist or back of your hand to check for a reaction within a 24-hour period.